niketanpansare/incubator-systemml/docs/beginners-guide-keras2dml.md

 For example: for the expression `Keras2DML(..., display=100, test_iter=10, test_interval=500)`, we
 - display the training loss and accuracy every 100 iterations and
 - carry out validation every 500 training iterations and display validation loss and accuracy.

+#### How do you ensure that Keras2DML produce same results as other Keras' backend?

+To verify that Keras2DML produce same results as other Keras' backend, we have [Python unit tests](https://github.com/apache/systemml/blob/master/src/main/python/tests/test_nn_numpy.py) that compare the results of Keras2DML with that of TensorFlow.
+We assume that Keras team ensure that all their backends are consistent with their TensorFlow backend.